tyoeer/Chaoshead/design.md

 - `data/`: Contains `.tsv` data files based on [the spreadsheet](https://docs.google.com/spreadsheets/d/1bzASSn2FgjqUldPzX8DS66Lv-r2lk3V12jZjl51uaTk/)
 - `docs/`: Documentation for user scripts.
-- `exeMods`: Contains the description of and patch to disable level caching
 - `resources/`: Contains non code misc. stuff (font & image used in README)
 - `licenses/`: All the licenses of third-party stuff used by Chaoshead.
 Has a naming scheme for the licenses.
 - `.github/`: Contains the release Github Action.